IBM/FfDL/README.md

 $CLI_CMD train etc/examples/caffe-model/manifest.yml etc/examples/caffe-model
 ```

-Congratulation, now you know how to deploy jobs with different deep learning framework.
+Congratulations, now you know how to deploy jobs with different deep learning framework.
 To learn more about your job execution results,
 you can simply run `$CLI_CMD logs <MODEL_ID>`

 > If you no longer need any of the MNIST dataset we used in this example, you can simply delete the `tmp` repository.